 Coordinators: Ed Howard and Frank Mitchell

-Management (by Conservation Group) in 2015: The main task each year is a cut and rake in the winter, mainly to stop brambles and scrub taking over the open areas.
+Management (by Conservation Group) in 2017: The main task each year is a cut and rake in the winter, mainly to stop brambles and scrub taking over the open areas.
 Some mature stands of bramble are left to provide shelter and food for insects and birds.
-Because of the tendency for parts of the area to become waterlogged in late winter we will cut the west part (which gets wettest) in December and the rest in March.
+Because of the tendency for parts of the area to become waterlogged in winter we will cut the whole area in September ready for raking on Saturday 23rd.

-To encourage target butterflies the Garden Group members have agreed to cultivate wild honeysuckle to go into the hedges and dog violets to spread around.
+To encourage target butterflies the Garden Group members have agreed to cultivate wild honeysuckle to go into the hedges and dog violets to spread around (Bernie to liaise)